rsimmonsjr/secc/README.md

 guarantee that the messages will remain in the same order as sent and, unless skipped, will be received in order.

-The module is implemented using two linked lists where one list acts as a pool of nodes and the other list acts as the queue holding the messages.
+SECC is implemented using two linked lists where one list acts as a pool of nodes and the other list acts as the queue holding the messages.
 This allows us to move nodes in and out of the list and even skip a message with O(1) efficiency.
 If there are 1000 messages and the user desires to skip one in the middle they will incur virtually the exact same performance cost as a normal read operation.
 There are only a couple of additional pointer